infotechadviser/hello-world/README.md

 # hello-world
 First github repo...Hello world....

-This is Alan's first branch readme-edits.md of mater branch for hello-world repo.
+This is Alan's first branch readme-edits.md merged back into  of master branch for hello-world repo.